-During the 2021 growing season, 12 of the selected benchmark sites were used for annual crop production while 22 sites contained a perennial forage stand.
+During the 2022 growing season, 14 of the selected benchmark sites were used for annual crop production while 17 sites contained a perennial forage stand.
+Three previously monitored sites were removed from the project after they were put into pasture for domestic animal grazing (i.e., cows, bison).
 The field crops at all benchmark locations were monitored during the growing season and assessed for wildlife related damage patterns prior to harvest.

 Assessment procedures include remote sensing techniques (i.e., satellite, RPAS) and on-the-ground evaluations of crop health, yields, and wildlife-related damage patterns.
-Assessment methodologies were based on published standards, where publicly available, and included clipping and drying of forage samples, enumerative evaluations of plants, tillers, heads, pods, and seeds, as well as area-based estimates of wildlife impacts and pellet counts.
+Assessment methods were based on published standards, where publicly available, and included clipping and drying of forage samples, enumerative evaluations of plants, tillers, heads, pods, and seeds, as well as area-based estimates of wildlife impacts and pellet counts.